dieffrei/chrome-force/README.md

 # Bower Usage

-You may use [bower](http://bower.io/) for dependency management but would recommend using webpack or browserify for modules.
+You may use [bower](http://bower.io/) for dependency management.

-Install and save to bower.json by running3333
+Install and save to bower.json by running

     bower install chrome-force --save